serverlessworkflow/specification/specification.md

 ```

 The `authRef` property is used to reference an authentication definition in
-the `auth` property and should be applied to access the `https://secure.resources.com/myapi.json`
+the `auth` property and should be applied when invoking the `helloWorld` function.
+An [AuthRef](#AuthRef-Definition) object can alternatively be used to configure the authentication definition to use when accessing the function's resource and/or when invoking the function.
-OpenApi definition file.

 The `functions` property can be either an in-line [function](#Function-Definition) definition array, or an URI reference to
 a resource containing an array of [functions](#Function-Definition) definition.